Getting started

 idstringUnique identifier of the event.

-createdAtstringTimestamp of the event in ISO8601 format.
+created_atstringTimestamp of the event in ISO8601 format.

 dataJSONActual event payload in JSON format.